Why Nitro Module?

 • Requires JSON serialization on every update

-Modern: Direct Callback Architecture (React Native Nitro Geolocation)
+Modern API: Direct Callback Architecture (React Native Nitro Geolocation)

 Key characteristics: